Why should you choose My Green Lighting?

 Right here!
 You're in the right place - you can browse our low energy products using the category pictures at the top of this page.

-My Green Lighting is the UK's leading retailer of dedicated low energy fittings.
+My Green Lighting is the UK's leading retailer of dedicated energy saving fittings.

-Downlights are a very popular type of light ftting.
+Energy saving downlights are a very popular type of light fitting.
 They are neat, unobtrusive and can provide a good level of light.
 Unfortunately

 they can also use a lot of electricity.
-Don’t despair though - there are other options that are much more energy effcient.
+Don’t despair though - there are other options that are much more energy efficient.

 Before you can decide on the best ways to improve the energy efficiency of your downlights, you need to know what you already